-- 2.6.2 The indicative site layout plan is included at Appendix C. - 2.6.3 Primary vehicular access to the site will be achieved via a new priority junction off the A227 South Street.
-Upon entry to the site, the access will have a 6.0m carriageway width, reducing to 5.5m internally. - 2.6.4 Pedestrian access to the site will be achievable via the vehicular access.
-2.0m wide footways will be installed on both sides of the access, tying into the existing provision on the A227 South Street, an uncontrolled pedestrian crossing equipped with a dropped kerb and tactile paving will be provided at the site access junction to enable pedestrians to cross. - 2.6.5 An emergency access will also be provided for the site off the A227 South Street.
-The emergency access will measure 3.7m in width, be installed with a collapsible bollard, and be utilised as a pedestrian / cycle access. - 2.6.6 Improvements to existing pedestrian infrastructure in the site vicinity are also proposed.
-This includes enhancements to the existing uncontrolled pedestrian crossings to provide tactile paving, the first of which is across Heron Hill Lane to the north of the site and the second to the uncontrolled crossing of the A227 South Street to provide access to the southbound "Ridley Turning" bus stop. - 2.6.7 Vehicle and cycle parking will be provided at a level that is compliant with the applicable Gravesham Borough Council (GBC) and KCC standards, with cycle parking provided within the curtilage of dwelling.
-Electric Vehicle (EV) charging infrastructure will also be provided in line with the SPD.
+- 2.6.2 The indicative site layout plan is included at Appendix A. - 2.6.3 Primary vehicular access to the site will be achieved via an enhancement to the existing access that serves Nos.
+64, 68, and 70 Downs Road, to form a priority junction onto Downs Road.
+No. 64 will be demolished as part of the development proposals, with a 5.5m site access road located in its place. - 2.6.4 Primary pedestrian access to the site will be achievable via the vehicular access.
+A 2.0m wide footway will be installed on the western side of the access, tying into the existing provision on Downs Road.
+An uncontrolled pedestrian crossing with a dropped kerb and tactile paving will be provided at the site access junction to enable pedestrians to cross. - 2.6.5 An emergency access will be provided for the site via Long Walk, measuring 3.7m in width, and installed with a collapsible bollard, to be utilised as a shared pedestrian / cycle access. - 2.6.6 Improvements to surrounding pedestrian and public transport infrastructure in the site vicinity are also proposed.
+Bus stops located within the vicinity of the site that will serve future residents include "Longwalk", "Upper Avenue" and the "Primary School" stops.
+The feasibility of improving these stops has been explored.
+Raised kerbs will be provided at all these stops, with a bus shelter also provided at the Downs Road southbound stop, provided with seating. - 2.6.7 In accordance with the Public Transport Note, the applicant is willing to proportionately contribute to the sustaining / enhancing of the 308 service and discussions are ongoing at the time of writing to agree a suitable and proportionate contribution. - 2.6.8 For future residents that wish to walk to the shopping parade in Istead Rise, it is proposed to install an uncontrolled pedestrian crossing point in proximity to Downs